mrhsce/Dense-sms-sender-for-android/README.md

 	- ✔ Based on the size of the message the application shows the number of sent and delivered messages
 	- ✔ when the send button is pressed the edit text becomes empty and the text of the previous message will be shown in a new activity and in it should be two small numbers indicating the count of sent and delivered
-	- ✔ Take care for when the message is null or no phone number is choosed Second phase:
+	- ✔ Take care for when the message is null or no phone number is chosen

+	Second phase:
-	- Use branched weights for the gui
+	- ✔ Use branched weights for the gui
-	- take care of the rotation
+	- ✔ take care of the rotation
 	- ✔ also add the database for storing numbers and groups
-	- ✔ design a mechanism for creating groups from contacts and inserting (number,name) tupple
+	- ✔ design a mechanism for creating groups from contacts and inserting (number,name) tuple
-	- a mechanism for editing the groups and deleting them
+	- ✔ a mechanism for editing the groups and deleting them
-	- In the manual maker take care of the focus(returning to its place) -Show exactly for which phone numbers message has been send and also for which has been delivered
+	- ✔ Show exactly for which phone numbers message has been send and also for which has been delivered

+	Third phase:
+	- In the manual maker take care of the focus(returning to its place)
+	- when editing a group and returning the edited group should be selected
+	- A mechanism for sending message to failed contacts
+	- Design message sent history and ability to select and edit and send old messages
+	- show detail about the success of a message (it means you don't have to watch and wait in the post message activity to see the results you can just close the app but still the detail are saved in the database)
 	- as long as the number of the sent and delivered messages hasn't reached the maximum there should be a small animation running for each
-	-
+	- work on the graphic and use branched weighting and scroll bars for the views
+	- add a field called source to the database to determine the origin of the created group to be able to give index to groups which are copied to the sd and have the same name